 1. Unregistered products/unlicensed salesmen: The offer of securities by an individual without a valid securities license should be a red alert for investors.
 Securities licenses should be verified on FINRA's BrokerCheck website.
-Many fraudsters try to bypass stringent state registration requirements to pitch unregistered investments with a promise of “limited or no risk” and high returns.
+Many fraudsters try to bypass stringent licensing and registration requirements to pitch unregistered investments with a promise of low risk and high returns.
 Remember, if it sounds too good to be true - it probably is.

 2. Promissory Notes: In an environment of low interest rates, the promise of high-interest-bearing promissory notes may be tempting to investors, especially seniors and others living on a fixed income.
 Promissory notes generally are used by companies to raise capital.
 Legitimate promissory notes are marketed almost exclusively to sophisticated or corporate investors with the resources to research thoroughly the companies issuing the notes and to determine whether the issuers have the capacity to pay the promised interest and principal.
 Most promissory notes must be registered as securities with the SEC and the states in which they are sold.
 Average investors should be cautious about offers of promissory notes with a duration of nine months or less, which in some circumstances do not require registration.
 Short-term notes that appear to be exempt from securities registration have been the source of most – but not all – of the fraudulent activity involving promissory notes identified by regulators.